HackDavis/AISCWorkshop2024/README.md

 ## Context

 NextJS's is a full-stack project.
-We are currently using **Pages Router** structure which is the version of NextJS Below 13. <font color="Pink"> Although there is much to cover about the specifics of the projects, we will just be focusing on frontend and how we can deploy so that we can start displaying our favorite ML Projects for the **recruiters!** </font>
+We are currently using **Pages Router** structure which is the version of NextJS Below 13. <font color="Pink"> Although there is much to cover about the specifics of the projects, we will just be focusing on frontend and how we can deploy so that we can start displaying our favorite ML Projects on your **resume!** </font>

-Structure
+### Routing

 - NextJS is a Pages Router is a file-system based router built on the concept of pages.
 This means that the structure of the project affects how we can navigate within routes, call APIs, etc.